← Back to Creatures

 Origin: Inland Thazvaar (jungles)

-The Venomveil Serpent is a small, vividly colored arboreal snake native to the jungles of inland Thazvaar, rarely exceeding half a meter in length.
-Its scales shimmer in bright blues, violets, and light greens that stand out sharply against the forest canopy—an open display of its lethality rather than camouflage.
+The Venomveil Serpent is a small, vividly colored arboreal snake native to the jungles of Inland Thazvaar, rarely exceeding half a meter in length.
+Its scales shimmer in bright blues, violets, and light greens that stand out sharply against the forest canopy, an open display of its lethality rather than camouflage.
 Despite its size, it is one of the deadliest known reptiles on Geba, striking with speed faster than the eye can follow.

 Its venom is a neurotoxin with no known antidote, causing paralysis within seconds and death within minutes.
 Even minor contact with fang residue has been recorded as fatal, and its aggression makes avoidance the only reliable form of defense.
+The venom enters covert markets through grey zone channels as a weapon of assassination, valued because it requires no refinement and no delivery mechanism beyond a scratch.
+It is easier to kill someone with Venomveil venom than with any plant-based toxin on the planet, which is why the serpent is harvested despite the extreme risk involved in handling it.

 About Vesselborn

-Vesselborn is the story of Geba — a world that has carried an empire for six thousand years.
+Vesselborn is the story of Geba, a world that has carried an empire for six thousand years.

-It begins with Vaer’karesh, who unites five nations into the first empire and fixes a common language and law.
+It begins with Vaer'karesh, who unites five nations into the first empire and fixes a common language and law.
 Across the ages, the empire fights and finally breaks Thazvaar, welcomes Jeyrha through engineering and diplomacy, and liberates Berinu by choice.
-In Ngorrhal, the people of the mountain passes lose their ancestral name and are permanently renamed the Frost Sentinels, whose strength helps secure imperial rule.
+In Ngorrhal, the greatest warriors of the mountain passes become the Frost Sentinels, whose strength helps secure imperial rule.
 The Haavu cannon systems cement that dominance.

 At its height, the empire spans continents and raises relay towers that bind cities, coasts, and passes into one network.
-Assassinations and civil wars follow — the Fracture — but the answer is not a vacuum.
-The Shadow Rule forms from imperial networks and manufactures peace, ending the warlord broadcasts and taking the world back from collapse.
+The last emperor is assassinated and the throne shatters.
+Civil wars consume the planet.
+But the answer is not collapse.
+The Shadow Rule forms from what the empire left behind, ends the warlord broadcasts, and holds the world together without a crown.
 They are the empire made quiet: continuity without ceremony.

-Stories range from relay-field defenses and inland recoveries to city governance and frontier resettlement; from rail lines and air programs that stitch regions together to festivals and work crews where culture and politics collide; from Frost Sentinel memory to families choosing the safety of hub clearings or the risk beyond the grid.
+Stories range from relay field defenses and inland recoveries to city governance and frontier resettlement; from airship crews racing through volcanic caverns to truth seekers embedding in syndicate operations; from arena fighters practicing an ancient faith through combat to families choosing the safety of hub clearings or the risk beyond the grid.

 This is Geba.